19 and the Quranic Message

 4- Islam: The Quran teaches True Islam – The religion decreed and perfected by God.

 5- Hereafter: Following True Islam is the means for redemption in the Hereafter.

 It must be noted that the key sentences listed below, which collectively give a complete and fully integrated picture of the Quranic message, are not necessarily complete verses.
-The majority of them are parts of verses, nevertheless, every key sentence conveys a complete message and every sentence can exist on its own and independently of the rest of the verse it came from.
+The majority of them are parts of verses, nevertheless, every key sentence conveys a complete message and every sentence can exist on its own and independently of the rest of the verse in which it is placed.

-This is not a complete Quranic verse, yet it is a complete message.
-This sentence, as do all the others, provides an indispensable component of the overall Quranic message.
+This is not a complete Quranic verse, but is a complete message.
+This sentence, as do all the others, provides an integral component of the overall Quranic message.

-Once again, this sentence is not a complete Quranic verse, yet it provides a complete message and is an integral component of the overall Quranic message.
+Once again, this sentence is not a complete Quranic verse, but does provide a complete message and is an integral component of the overall Quranic message.